 Average Salary for Critical Care Nurses

-With high demands come high salaries, so on average, critical care nurses make approximately $68,000/year.
-Your specific salary will depend on years of experience, location and the facility you are employed by.
+With high demands come high salaries.
+On average, critical care nurses make approximately $95,000/year.
+Your specific salary will depend on years of experience, location and the facility.

 Landing Your First Nursing Job

 Don’t be afraid to gloat when you’re writing your resume and cover letter.
 Your resume should consist of details surrounding your credentials, license information, skills and any relevant experience related to the field.
 Your cover letter will explain in detail why you are a great candidate for the position and why you want to work at that specific facility.
-It is important to note that you should create a different cover letter for each position you are applying to.
+You should always create a different cover letter for each position you are applying to.
 Once you submit your resume and cover letter, waiting for an interview can be the hardest part.
 Be confident in your skills and know that you have been adequately trained to excel in this profession.

 Don’t go into your interview unprepared.
 Do your research on recent news regarding the healthcare field and your specialty, because you never know what questions will arise.
-Also, remember that you aren’t the only one who should be answering questions, so be sure to ask some yourself!
+Also, remember that you aren’t the only one who should be answering question.
+Ask some yourself!
 Maybe you want to know about the facility culture or what kind of training is provided.
 Write your questions down in advance and bring them along on the interview, as you need to make sure this is the right fit for you too.

 Securing an interview is exciting and also incredibly nerve-racking.
 It’s difficult to anticipate all of the questions and scenarios that can happen during the interview, so instead of stressing about it – practice!
 Be proactive.
 Ask a friend, family member or spouse to practice an interview with you.
 This will allow you to articulate your skills and experiences while managing your nervous jitters.

 Being a registered nurse is an exciting, rewarding and challenging profession.
-It takes a special person to go down this career path and we hope it is one you’re willing to go down.
+It takes a special person to go down this career path.
+We wish you the very best if you decide this is right for you!